Apply to Idea Capital

 What expenses are eligible for funding?

 Because grants are for research and development of new ideas, Idea Capital funds should be used to pay for expenses related to new works, such as materials, equipment, shipping, fabrication costs, artist fees and professional fees.
-Idea Capital funds cannot be used for completed work.
+Idea Capital funds cannot be used for completed work, such as framing or reimbursement for expenses already incurred.

 How much can I request?